-Yeh Rishta Kya Kehlata Hai To Take BIGGEST Leap; Will Shivangi And Mohsin Quit The Show?
+Yeh Rishta Kya Kehlata Hai To Take The BIGGEST Leap; Will Shivangi And Mohsin Quit The Show?

 Yeh Rishta Kya Kehlata Hai is one of the most popular and longest-running shows on television.
-The show recently completed 3000 episodes and the team celebrated the same in a big way.
+The show recently completed 3,000 episodes and the team celebrated the same in a big way.
 Now, the producer, Rajan Shahi has made a big announcement!
-The producer hinted that the show will be taking 'big leap' next year (February 2020).
-He has also mentioned in his post that nobody is bigger than the show and this move is a bold but collective call to start afresh with 'selected cast'!
+The producer hinted that the show will be taking a 'big leap' next year (February 2020).
+He has also mentioned in his post that nobody is bigger than the show and this move is a bold but collective call to start afresh with the 'selected cast'!

 Rajan wrote, "Biggest Leap Feb 2020 On Biggest Show Is Inevitable #Nobody Is Bigger Than A Show#Be It Anybody # Humility Respect Toward A Show # Have With My Dkp Team In The Past Proved That #We Love Challenges #2020 Feburary."